 This webinar shows how systems thinking tools provide a concrete way for even the youngest of students to grasp the most abstract concepts.
 This hour-long webinar focuses on delivering science curriculum using systems tools.
 These tools make science concepts come alive for all students.

-Una introducción al pensamiento sistémico a través de actividades para los niños en la escuela primaria
+Seminario Web: Una introducción al pensamiento sistémico a través de actividades para los niños en la escuela primaria

-Facilitadora: Julie Guerrero, Waters Foundation
+Facilitadora: Julie Guerrero, Waters Center

 ¿Qué es un sistema? ¿Qué es el pensamiento sistémico? ¿Por qué usar el pensamiento de sistemas?
 Tenga la experiencia de pensar profundamente a través del pensamiento sistémico investigando actividades para niños de la escuela primaria.
 Cada actividad modelará una herramienta del pensamiento sistémico y destacará los Hábitos de un pensador de sistemas.
 Esta sesión se presentará en español.

-Stock/Flow Diagrams Engage Preschoolers in Dynamic Thinking
+Webinar: Stock/Flow Diagrams Engage Preschoolers in Dynamic Thinking

 Facilitators: Jennifer Dooley and Jen Parker, Catalina Foothills School District